 Don’t change your expectations of your dog’s behavior as they get older.
 If you allow them on the couch when they’re a puppy, they are going to assume they’re allowed on the couch as an adult.

 You and I can see the difference one year makes — from Buttons adorably occupying a tiny spot on a couch cushion to awkwardly sprawling across the whole couch.

 But, according to trainer/behaviorist Beth Jeffery, it’s “not fair to your dog to change the rules at different times and expect him to adapt just as easily as humans do.”

 “What?
 But I thought I was supposed to socialize them at an early age.”

 That’s right.
-Socializing your new puppy while she’s young is going to help her deal with new situations calmly as she grows older.
-She’ll be more accustomed to meeting strangers and other dogs while out on walks.
-But socializing a puppy with other dogs too early may actually be hazardous to her health.
+Socializing your new puppy while they’re young is going to help them deal with new situations calmly as they grow older.
+They will be more accustomed to meeting strangers and other dogs while out on walks.
+But socializing a puppy with other dogs too early may actually be hazardous to your pup’s health.

-Puppies go through a series of vaccinations that may not be complete until they reach 4 or 5 months of age.
+Puppies go through a series of vaccinations that may not be complete until they reach 4–5 months of age.
 Before that series of inoculations has been finished, your puppy is more susceptible to the diseases that adult dogs rarely have to worry about.

 The most common vaccinations are for:

 Some of these diseases can be fatal if contracted, so keep your pouncing puppy at a safe distance from other dogs until your veterinarian gives you the green light for safe socialization.

 3. Forgetting That Your Puppy Is a Dog